Home

 Do you have and use a generator?

-We have a Yamaha® portable generator, 1kw 110v gas-powered, 27 pounds of power, quiet, and a gas sipper.
-We wondered if we should haul a larger generator or, like some of our friends two 2,000 watt generators.
-A 3,000 watt unit would power everything we have.
-Two 2,000s would also.
-And we could use only one of the two when we didn't need so much.
+We have a Yamaha® portable generator, 1kw 120vac gas-powered, 27 pounds of electrical power, quiet, and a gas sipper.
+We wondered if we should buy and haul a larger generator or like some of our friends, two 2,000 watt generators.
+And we could use only one of the 2,000s when we didn't need so much.
+We figured we wouldn't need more than the 1,000 watt.

-We decided we couldn't afford the weight and fuel consumption and cargo space of the larger generators.
+We didn't want the weight and fuel consumption and cargo space of the larger generators.
 Why would we need to make our own power for air conditioning?
+Even with the new soft-start mod on the roof air conditioners, we'd need a 2,000 for air conditioning.
+But we wouldn't need it for anything else.
 Our house has wheels so we can relocate if we need to.
 We bought the 1,000 watt (1 kw) generator.

-After three plus years, we have found the generator a great sometimes relief and sometimes a convenience.
-We've repaired tires twice at roadside, using the generator to power the 110vac air compressor.
-We've loaned it to friends to recharge their trailer's batteries.
-And we've recharged our batteries a few times when dry-camping.
-Lately we've realized our batteries probably didn't need the excitement and would have been fine another day or two.
+After over eleven years, we have found the generator sometimes a relief and sometimes a convenience.
+We've repaired tires twice at roadside, using the generator to power the 120vac air compressor.
+We've loaned it to friends to recharge their trailer's or motor home's batteries.
+We charged our truck's battery once with the generator's 8amp dc output.
+I had drained the truck's battery and couldn't reach the trailer's umbilical to send power to the truck.
+After only 30 minutes I was able to start the truck.
+We've recharged our trailer's batteries a few times when dry-camping.
+Although we have solar panels, sometimes the sun doesn't show up or we're parked in total shade (like at Mora Park near Hoh Rain Forest).
+Lately too we've realized our batteries probably didn't need the excitement and would have been fine another day or two or three.
+See the Trimetric 2025 in our Home Improvements page.

 The 1kw generator is small and lightweight, easy for us to handle.
 We store it in the truck's bed near the tailgate.
 We'll try to keep it there as much as we can.
-As a friend stated earlier this summer, we want to be generator snobs, eschewing noisy and smelly generator use for battery conservation and solar charging instead.
+As a friend stated a few years ago we want to be generator snobs, eschewing noisy and smelly generator use for battery conservation and silent solar charging instead.

 Return to top